spetca/how-to-cocotb/README.md

 ### 5. simple_driver

-TODO - a more complex class based driver that utilizes `fork`
+a more complex class based driver that utilizes `fork`.
+This also contains an example of creating a monitor class as well.
+Currently this is a bit of a mess and if you have some advice on how to better implement things please put the advice in the issues of this repo

 ### 6. configurable_fir